mendix/docs/content/data-hub/general/data-hub-apis.md

 ## 1. Introduction

 The Data Hub APIs enable you to expore and discover data sources in Mendix Data Hub and use them to build new apps.
-You can also integrate automatic registration of new data sources to the Data Hub Catalog upon deployment ensuring that the latest data is readily available.
+You can also register new data sources from your applications to the Data Hub Catalog ensuring that the latest data is readily available.

 {{% alert type="info" %}}
 To use the Mendix Data Hub a license is required.